pandas-dev/pandas/doc/source/user_guide/integer_na.rst

 Construction
 ------------

-Pandas can represent integer data with possibly missing values using :class:`arrays.IntegerArray`.
+pandas can represent integer data with possibly missing values using :class:`arrays.IntegerArray`.
 This is an :ref:`extension types <extending.extension-types>` implemented within pandas.